How to get the most out of this dashboard

 Across New England fisheries, an observed decline in pounds caught has been primarily driven by a decrease in Atlantic herring catch due to historic overfishing, changing environmental conditions, and new regulations.
 This trend is also evident for Rhode Island fishermen, although total sales have been steady since 2007.

 Data sources: Atlantic Coastal Cooperative Statistics Program.
+Adjusted for inflation to 2025 dollars.

 Number of Fishermen Contributing to Harvest by Species

-Rhode Island Aquaculture Production, 2000-2023
+Rhode Island Aquaculture Production, 2000-2024

 Gross Sales of Rhode Island’s Seafood and Fisheries Sector, 2016